dustin10/VichGeographicalBundle/Resources/doc/index.rst

 --------------------------------------------

 By default the coordinates are only queried when the entity is persisted.
-If you would like then coordinates to be queried every time the entity is updated then you can change the ``on`` option of the Geographical annotation to ``update``.
+If you would like the coordinates to be queried every time the entity is updated then you can change the ``on`` option of the Geographical annotation to ``update``.

 Here is an example entity::